bluecats/bluecats-ios-sdk/README.md

 BlueCats SDK for iOS7
 ================

 Need some beacons?
 Request a starter pack from [www.bluecats.com](http://www.bluecats.com/starterpack).
-Will ship you 3 beacons in a neat box along with a code that will give access to our platform.
+Will ship you 3 beacons in a neat box along with a code that will give you access to our platform.